mBialczak/simpleARKANOID/README.md

    WHERE IN THE CODE: virtaully everywhere

 5. CRITERION: Classes encapsulate behavior.
-   NOTE: Appropriate data and functions are grouped into classes.
-Member data that is subject to an invariant is hidden from the user.
-State is accessed via member functions.

    All the appropriate data and functions are grouped into classes.
 State is accessed only via member functions.
 The access to data members being subject to an invariant is properly protected (in my humble opinion).

    WHERE IN THE CODE: virtaully everywhere

 6. CRITERION: Classes follow an appropriate inheritance hierarchy.
-   NOTE: Inheritance hierarchies are logical.
-Composition is used instead of inheritance when appropriate.
-Abstract classes are composed of pure virtual functions.
-Override functions are specified.

    Although there are only 2 inheritence hierarchies (StaticObject and MovableObject related), the use of them seems logical.
 Both StaticObject and MovableObject are abstract classes.
 The classes inheritting from them use virtual inheritence in case that the hierarchies might grow in the future.
 I imagine, that even if this is the case, this approach might prevent diamond inheritance related problems.